leozqi/ics4u/4U Assignment 3/README.md

 ```

 (2) Create a class called Deck that has 2 methods.
 The first is called shuffle which will shuffle the order of your entire deck (all 52 cards which are strings).
 The other method is called toString() which takes in the deck as a parameter and displays the entire deck in its new shuffled order.
+THIS MAY ONLY USE ARRAYS

 ```text